 - Alcohol can adversely affect how efficiently the body repairs DNA damage and defends against free radicals.

-Smoking: Both current and former smokers increase their risk of contracting esophageal cancer.
+Both current and former smokers increase their risk of developing esophageal cancer.

-Diet: The traditional South American drink, maté, is traditionally drunk through a scalding hot through a metal straw and may raise esophageal cancer risk
+The traditional South American drink, maté, is traditionally drunk scalding hot through a metal straw and may raise esophageal cancer risk.